 - There are 7-8 busses (regular + Special Ed) that serve the site. - The site lacks fencing due to the unique configuration.
 There is a desire and need for a fence for security. - MPR lunch tables are getting repaired. - Parents and ELAC currently use a Classroom.

-rialing Logonal

-CATEGORY [1] NO/ MINOR WORK.

-CATEGORY [2] MINOR MODERNIZATION.
+CATEGORY [1] CATEGORY [2] MINOR MODERNIZATION.
 CATEGORY [3] STANDARD MODERNIZATION.

-CATEGORY [4] MAJOR MODERNIZATION /
+CATEGORY [4] MAJOR MODERNIZATION / RECONFIGURATION.

-RECONFIGURATION.

-CATEGORY [5] COMPLETE REPLACEMENT.